Tsunami014/Grayjay-plugins/README.md

 # My Grayjay plugins
 > [!NOTE]
-> I made this entirely for fun, and did not expect that > 0 people would use it, so sorry if I don't update it very often, but I'll at least try :)
+> I made this entirely to see how well I could go and did not expect >0 people to take intrest, so will probably rarely update it if ever.
+Sorry.

+For my information so I don't forget and get annoyed for hours ever again, the correct dev url is `http://192.168.XXX.XXX:11337/dev`.
+Please note the `http`, the `:11337` and the `/dev`

 Current status: [![pages-build-deployment](https://github.com/Tsunami014/My-Grayjay-plugin/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/Tsunami014/My-Grayjay-plugin/actions/workflows/pages/pages-build-deployment)
 ## Youtube music